eflautt/ga-data-science/templates/template-lesson-readme.md

 end
 ```

-**Check:** Have students write out or code their own methods
+**Check:** Here you should write out or code your own methods

 ### Guided Practice: Topic (# mins)
-Walk students through solving a problem or applying this topic to a real world scenario.
-Solving or understanding this should require the use of the current topic (in addition to any prior topics).
+Solve a problem or apply this topic to a real world scenario.
+Solving or understanding this scenario should require the use of the current topic (in addition to any prior topics).

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Facere dignissimos totam deleniti architecto porro, nisi.
 Laudantium repellat animi vero.
 Illo expedita deserunt officia iure quidem saepe culpa, aut, laborum consequatur.